 How to Switch from Puppy Food to Adult Food

 When switching from puppy food to adult food, you should make the switch gradually over a period of a few days.
 A sudden change in your dog’s diet may cause stomach upset.
 Talk to your veterinarian about the best food for your dog.

 Puppy Feeding Advice

 Make sure everyone gets with the program

 Your entire household must be committed to your dog’s feeding regimen.
 If there’s a soft touch for a handout in your family, your dog will find it and exploit it, thus undoing the good you are trying to do.
 Keeping a dog trim takes a conscious effort from everyone on your team.
-And remember: There is room for only one alpha dog in your house, and that’s you.
-Allowing a dog to beg at the table undermines your status as pack leader, resulting in training and behavior problems.

 Give a dog a bone?
 Careful!

 Our best advice here is caution.
 Poultry and pork bones, or cooked bones of any kind, are strictly forbidden.
 They splinter into shards that can cause choking and serious damage to the dog’s mouth, throat, or intestines.
 Any bone, in fact, once chewed into small pieces, can block the intestines and lead to a nasty bout of constipation, can cause lacerations of the mouth and internal organs, or can lodge in the throat with fatal results.
 It is important to note that bones have little if any nutritional value.

 There are other ways to satisfy a dog’s craving to chew.
 Commercially available chew toys and simulated bones are made for dogs of all sizes.